terriburns/Talks/Techatnyu-Prez/Presidency.md

 ^Our weekly meetings -- deciding when we need to get stuff done, when we need a team boost

-^Planning our retreat
+^Planning our retreat (not logistics, but community building, figuring out which games to play, etc)

 ---

-Spearheading the execution of initiatives that other board members what so see happen
+Spearheading the execution of initiatives that other board members want so see happen

 ^Using discuss